Paper

 Use the configuation method showCoordinates() to tell the Paper component that it should show its coordinate system.
 By calling this method, the Paper component will:

-• Show the coordinates of the mouse in its upper right corner when you move the mouse over the Paper component
+- Show the coordinates of the mouse in its upper right corner when you move the mouse over the

-This method is very useful to call when you are developing your app, and then you remove it just before you publish your app, so your real users won't see the coordinate system.
+showCoordinates() is very useful to use while you are developing your app, and then you remove the call to it just before you publish your app, so your real users will never see the coordinate system.

 class StartPage extends Page{